terraform-aws-modules/terraform-aws-eks/docs/faq.md

 `aws eks describe-addon-configuration --addon-name <value> --addon-version <value>`

-Below is an example of configuration values being set within the module:
+Below is an example of configuration values being set for an addon within the module:

 ```
 cluster_addons = {